We know many comparison operators from maths.

 e.
 Stop here.
 The first string is greater.

-The comparison algorithm given above is roughly equivalent to the one used in book dictionaries or phone books.
-But it’s not exactly the same.
+The comparison algorithm given above is roughly equivalent to the one used in dictionaries or phone books, but it’s not exactly the same.

 For instance, case matters.
 A capital letter